KaliedaRik/Scrawl-canvas/README.txt

 C. VERSIONS
 ------------------------------------------------------------------------------------
+Version 3.1.3 uploaded 9 May 2014
-Version 3.1.2 uploaded 9 May 2014
+	- minor bug fix - using Phrase sprites in tween animations Version 3.1.2 uploaded 9 May 2014
 	- improvements to check hitting and mouse position functions Version 3.1.1 uploaded 30 April 2014